github-pengge/PyTorch-progressive_growing_of_gans/README.md

 ## Update history

+* **Update(20171129)**: Add restoration mode.
+Basides, after many trying, I failed to combine BEGAN and PG-GAN.
+It's removed from the repository.

 * **Update(20171124)**: Now training with CelebA-HQ dataset.
 Besides, still failing to introduce progressive growing to BEGAN, even with many modifications.

 * **Update(20171121)**: Introduced progressive growing to [BEGAN](https://arxiv.org/abs/1703.10717), see `train_began.py` script.
 However, experiments showed that it did not work at this moment.
 Finding bugs and tuning network structure...